 Turn it off after you’re done.
 Per Google’s developer options documentation, USB debugging gives any connected computer elevated access to your device.
 You don’t want that active if you plug your phone into a public charger or a computer you don’t own.

 Any recent version works.
-The platform-tools package from developer.android.com is the official source — download the latest and extract it, no full Android Studio install required.
-On Mac, brew install android-platform-tools is the fastest route.
+Download the latest platform-tools package from developer.android.com, extract it, and run adb from that folder.
+No full Android Studio install required.
+On Mac, brew install android-platform-tools is faster.